Experience Manager to Creative Cloud folder sharing best practices

 Characteristics and limitations

-One-way propagation of changes: File changes are propagated in one direction only - from the system (AEM or Creative Cloud Assets), where the asset was originally created (uploaded).
+One-way propagation of changes: File changes are propagated in one direction only - from the system (Experience Manager or Creative Cloud Assets), where the asset was originally created (uploaded).
 The integration does not provide a fully automated, two-way synchronization between the two systems.

-- AEM only creates versions of an asset on updates if the file originated in AEM and is updated there.
+- Experience Manager only creates versions of an asset on updates if the file originated in Experience Manager and is updated there.

 - Creative Cloud Assets provides its own versioning feature that is targeted at Work in Progress updates (basically, stores updates for up to 10 days)